What is Acupuncture?

 Further details about the benefits of integrating both styles are explained on The College or Integrated Chinese Medicine website.

-BALANCE METHOD ACUPUNCTURE, as taught by dr Tan, can be very effective for some types of pain.
-One of it's main characteristics is that points used are away from the centre of the pain, often on the opposite side of the body.
+BALANCE METHOD ACUPUNCTURE, as taught by dr Tan, specifically his 1,2,3 approach I may use, can be very effective for some types of pain.
+One of it's main characteristics and advantages is that points used are away from the centre of the pain, often on the opposite side of the body.

 Acupuncture is one of the safest medical treatments on offer in the UK.
 Almost anyone can receive treatment: men, women, babies, children, elderly people, pregnant women.

-As acupuncture is wholistic in nature, even though someone may initially present only one complaint, upon further questioning a number of issues may reveal which may be relevant to the original concern and would appropriately be addressed during treatments.
+As acupuncture is wholistic in nature, even though someone may initially present only one complaint, upon further questioning a number of issues may be revealed that could be relevant to the original concern and would be addressed appropriately during treatments.

-Each person is different, and no two people are treated the same even if present alike western diagnosis.
+Each person is different, and no two people are treated the same, even if may have alike western diagnosis.

-Research into acupuncture effectiveness has been carried out all over the world, here are some examples:
+Research into acupuncture effectiveness has been carried out all over the world.

 The Acupuncture Research Resource Centre provides a good amount of information, including latest research.